-The Settings window is designed to sense and reflect the capabilities of the board or stream the system is set up to view.
+The System Configuration window is designed to sense and reflect the capabilities of the board or stream the system is set up to view.

-When set to an NDI input, the IP Video setup button appears at the top, and the 12G Type pulldown is removed.
-When set to another source, the IP Video Setup button disappears and the 12G Type pulldown is provided.
+When set to an NDI input, the IP Video setup button appears at the top, (the Video Input pulldown is moved lower), and the 12G Type pulldown is removed.
+When set to another source, the IP Video Setup button is not present and the 12G Type pulldown is in its place.